rg559/Mini-Project-1/README.md

-# MiniProject1
+# Mini Project 1

-Files associated with mini project 1
+## Welcome to: Introduction to Git!